-March 2019 Feature: Leah Brannock from Grinder’s Caffé, If You Don’t Have a Dream Start With Blank Paper
+March 2019 Feature: Draw your own life map with Leah Brannock; Owner- Grinder’s Caffé, If You Don’t Have a Dream Start With Blank Paper

-April 2019 Feature: Mandy Burnett; Founder- The reFIND Network, Show Up For Yourself and Be Authentic
+April 2019 Feature: Draw your own life map with Mandy Burnett; Founder- The reFIND Network, Show Up For Yourself and Be Authentic

 Follow me on facebook and instagram to get behind the scene looks at the interviews and subjects.
 While you’re at it, make sure to be on the list for blog updates so you know when new interviews are released!